Leapcode-Open/landingpage/src/contributors/ishank838.md

 ---
-username:"ishank838"
+username: "ishank838"
-name:"Ishank Bansal"
+name: "Ishank Bansal"
-bio:"Excited to be here"
+bio: "Excited to be here"
 ---